deenacop/dotNet5782_1716_5012/README.md

-﻿welcome to my first project 🤩
+﻿welcome to our first project 🤩
 # dotNet5782_1716_5012

 Hello